n0z0a/RotatingCube/README.md

 # Cube Rotation

-> Is there a better description of a cube than that of its construction?
+> "Is there a better description of a cube than that of its construction?" -  László Tóth (Adrien Brody in _The Brutalist_